-Driving in most cities in Latin America can be chaotic [Staying Safe in Latin America] and probably should be avoided if possible.
+Driving in most cities in Latin America can be chaotic and probably should be avoided if possible.
 The areas are sprawling and many drivers are aggressive and don’t follow the rules of the road.
 This can also be said for areas in America and the UK, but being unfamiliar with the area will increase your risk of danger.
 Latin America has a good metro system, as well as inexpensive taxis and buses, so you can sit back, relax, and enjoy the view.

 Other more rural areas such as the archaeological ruins of the Yucatan, or Argentinian/Chilean Patagonia is relatively safe for driving if you’ve mapped out the area, know more or less where you are going, and have a good map or reliable GPS system.
 It’s always safer to drive during daylight hours though.